QQQ Moving Averages Trading Strategies: Unveiling Invesco Qqq Trust

 QQQ

-Quant Strategies & Backtesting results for QQQ
+Quantitative Strategies & Backtesting results for QQQ

 Here are some QQQ trading strategies along with their past performance.
 You can validate these strategies (and many more) for free on Vestinda across thousands of assets and many years of historical data.

-Quant Trading Strategy: ATR Breakout Strategy on QQQ
+Quantitative Trading Strategy: ATR Breakout Strategy on QQQ

 Based on the backtesting results for a trading strategy from November 20, 2016 to November 20, 2023, the statistics reveal some interesting findings.
 The profit factor stands at 1.25, indicating that the strategy generated 25% more profit than the total loss incurred.
 The annualized return on investment (ROI) is 1.7%, which suggests a modest but positive growth rate over the period.
 On average, positions were held for 9 weeks, implying a longer-term approach.
 With an average of 0.05 trades per week, the strategy appears to be relatively low frequency.
 The total number of closed trades was 19, with a winning trades percentage of 47.37% and a return on investment of 12.15%.
 Overall, the strategy demonstrates some potential, albeit with room for improvement.